 The best treatment for severe cystic acne is Accutane (isotretinoin).
-People that do want or can not take Accutane can benefit from oral antibiotics or a combination of medicated topical treatment and acne-supplements.
+People that do want or can not take Accutane can benefit from oral antibiotics or a combination of medicated topical treatment and acne supplements.

 What is the best topical treatment for cystic acne?

 The American Academy of Dermatology regards benzoyl peroxide as the most effective anti-acne ingredient.
-Multiple different types of benzoyl peroxide differ in their efficacy and side effects.
+However, multiple different types of benzoyl peroxide differ in their efficacy and side effects.
 The MDacne products use a proprietary formulation of micronized benzoyl peroxide that is more effective and less irritating than other benzoyl peroxide types you see in OTC and even prescription products.
 MDacne's proprietary benzoyl peroxide treatment cream contains natural, plant-based boosters with anti-inflammatory and anti-microbial effects of increasing anti-acne efficacy while minimizing irritation.
-Other topical treatment options for people with cystic acne will include treatment creams with salicylic acid and skincare that contains niacinamide.
+Other topical treatment options for people with cystic acne will include treatment creams with salicylic acid and skincare that contain niacinamide.

 What are the best supplements for cystic acne?

 To be effective, good acne supplements should also help with overall health and stress.
-Better overall health reduced stress, and a better immune system will also benefit skin health and help reduce acne faster.
+Better overall health, reduced stress, and a better immune system will also benefit skin health and help reduce acne faster.